asfritecx/miniprojects/README.md

 ### 1. MTLSDemo
 A Project made in dotnet 8.0 with the help of CHATGPT to understand how mutual TLS works
+### 2. Jason Library Management System Sample Web Application (JLMS)
+A Project made in dotnet core 8.0 Model view controller architecture to try and understand some basics of how a asp.net core 8 web application works